ATHBK/SlidingTabLayout/README.md

 # SlidingTabLayout for ViewPager
-SlidingTabLayout is a library that allows you to create a indicator of viewpager with 3 style.
+SlidingTabLayout is a library that allows you to create a tab of viewpager with 2 style:
+- SlidingTab
+- Tab Normal

   ![demo](ScreenShots/1.gif)